pololu/rpicsim/docs/Pins.md

       end
     end

-The calls to {RPicSim::Pic#run_cycles} are needed to give the simulated device enough time to react to the change on its input.
+The calls to {RPicSim::Sim#run_cycles} are needed to give the simulated device enough time to react to the change on its input.